 Upon getting to the island, there was about a ten minute walk to what I would call the “Shrine” center, though the way there was nothing next to boring.
 Depending on the route chosen, visitors can go down a street (Omotesando, 表参道) lined for shopping, particularly “Omiyage” (お土産) or Souvenirs, or the street lining the beach, which is equally as interesting due to the large number of wild deer that roam the street (I took the latter!).
-These deer, like those in Nara (奈良), are not particularly bothered, perturbed, or scared by humans.
+Humans don’t particularly seem to bother, perturb or scare these deer, similar to those in Nara (奈良).
 Though wild, one can feed them senbei crackers if they wish.
 Unless you’re feeding them though, I primarily would recommend letting them be and stick to taking pictures instead of bothering them.
 They are not riding animals or tame, so it’s not a great idea to provoke them.

 The Shrine center area primarily revolves around the centerpiece, Itsukushima Jinja (Shrine), which stands on docks jutting out into the bay.
-Like the floating Otorii, this shrine can be accessed at low tide from the beaches, but during high tide is surrounded by water.
+Like the floating Otorii, people can access this shrine at low tide from the beaches.
+However during high tide water swallows them up.
 If you’d like, you can also take boat rides out to the Otorii gate while the tide is high.
 I didn’t do this and instead decided to take pictures from the shore and explore the surrounding areas.

 Quick First Stops

 Coming from the Ferry Dock and before the Shrine, one can climb up to see the Senjokaku (千畳閣), literally the “Pavilion of 1000 Mats”.
 Initially construction began in 1587 by Toyotomi Hideyoshi (1537-1598).
-While the building was never fully completed, it does offer magnificent and peaceful views of the island and is the largest building on Itsukushima.
+While the builders never fully completed the structure, it does offer magnificent and peaceful views of the island and is the largest building on Itsukushima.
 So take off your shoes and enjoy the beauty when you go!

-Next door stands the beautiful Five Tiered Pagoda “Gojunoto” (五重の塔), initially built in 1407 (before Senjokaku), which at one time enshrined three buddhas, including Yakushi Nyorai Zazo, the Buddha of Medicine.
+Next door stands the beautiful Five Tiered Pagoda “Gojunoto” (五重の塔).
+The building was initially built in 1407 (before Senjokaku).
+The pagoda at one time enshrined three buddhas, including Yakushi Nyorai Zazo, the Buddha of Medicine.
 Today, it stands gorgeously above the island and overlooks Itsukushima Shrine.